bloominstituteoftechnology/JavaScript-IV/README.md

 ## `lambda-classes` - We need a roster of Lambda School personnel.
 Build it!

-* All of the instructions you'll need for this project can be found in the `lambda-classes` file.
-But here is an overview of what we're trying to achieve here.

 * We have a school to build here!
 This project will get you used to thinking about classes in JavaScript and building them from a brand new data set.
 * Lambda personnel can be broken down into three different types of `people`.
   * **Instructors** - extensions of Person